 I’ve have Pale Dove Grey earmarked for the furniture in the master bedroom makeover.
-A soft and delicate grey which looks spectacular partnered with a white.
+A soft and delicate grey paint which looks spectacular partnered with a white.

 Farrow and Ball Shadow White

 You know the beautiful tone you get when a white wall goes into shade?
 You get that from F&B’s newest shade, Shadow White.
-More of a neutral then a grey (though pleasantly it avoids the yellow undertone of a beige), this shade is understated and looks fab in airy spaces.
+More of a neutral than a grey (though pleasantly it avoids the yellow undertone of a beige), this shade is understated and looks fab in airy spaces.

 Crown Gallery White

 I’m very tempted to use Gallery White in our snug.
-A very rich white with a slightly bluish cooler undertone which makes for a calm space.
+A very rich white with a slightly bluish cooler undertone makes for a calm space.